 What is Modular Chemical Process Intensification?

-While the concept of process intensification and modular process designs are not new, there is still a significant lack of clarity on what these terms do (and do not) include.
+While the concepts of process intensification and modular process designs are not new, there is still a significant lack of clarity on what these terms do (and do not) include.
 The roots of process intensification extend back at least to the 1970s, when process developers began to seek dramatically different configurations and design principles to make transformative changes in cost/performance parameters.
 Advances in process optimization were able to deliver sizable improvements in some cases, with more sophisticated integration of heating and coolant flows via process analysis as one example.
 Other areas include development of very active and selective catalysts and advanced process control methods.
 Such advances clearly fit within the broad definition of PI, even though they are classical methods of process improvement.
 Current process intensification builds on, and moves beyond, the concepts in novel process design and reaction engineering listed above and takes advantage of additional drivers:

 - Advances in hardware and control strategies to combine multiple process steps into a single unit (e.g., membrane reactors for reactive separation to deal with chemical equilibrium constraints and divided wall columns to replace multiple individual units).
 Such processes have the potential to reduce capital costs through a reduction in distinct process steps and also the potential to improve energy effciency by reducing recycle streams and improving on heat/mass transfer inefficiencies created by the use of stand-alone process steps.